-This technique is inspired by similar approaches with random circuits referred to as Mirror Benchmarking or Mirror Circuit Benchmarking [1-2].
-To leverage the full capabilities of Classiq's synthesis engine, MB is done on a functional level model, rather than a low-level circuit, enabling application-oriented benchmarking.
-That way, hardware-aware synthesis is possible, making sure the program is optimized for each hardware, and that the test indeed measures how well the hardware suites a specific program.
+The technique is inspired by similar approaches with random circuits referred to as Mirror Benchmarking or Mirror Circuit Benchmarking [1-2].
+To leverage the full capabilities of the Classiq synthesis engine, MB is done on a functional level model rather than a low-level circuit, enabling application-oriented benchmarking.
+This allows hardware-aware synthesis, making sure the program is optimized for each hardware, and that the test indeed measures how well the hardware suits a specific program.

 The object has a

-The following example contains code performing a MB test on the IBMQ's "Quito" device,
+This example contains code performing an MB test on the IBM Quantum "Quito" device,

 with hardware settings defined automatically for the device.